 4. Best Onsen in Winter Japan

 Most of the tourists choose to experience the Japanese Onsen in winter, as they will feel very warm in the hot and soothing spring waters in the cold weather.
-And it will be a wonderful experience to soak in the outdoor bath while enjoying the snow-covered scenery.
+And it will be a wonderful experience and one of the best things to do in Japan in January to soak in the outdoor bath while enjoying the snow-covered scenery.
 Which is the best onsen in winter Japan?
 Let me show you here.

 Nyuto Onsen: Situated in Akita Prefecture, Nyuto Onsen is a collection of several rustic hot spring ryokans nestled in the mountains.
 As one of the best onsen areas in Japan, Nyuto Onsen area is particularly atmospheric in winter, with snow-covered landscapes and secluded baths surrounded by snowy forests.